Columbia Chronicle Again Wins National Journalism Honors

 “I like the culture of public radio,” she said.
 “I like using sound to enhance stories.”

 Recent Work by Columbia Students, Faculty, Alumni

 Grads Getting Great Jobs -- in Journalism and Beyond

 Employers say Columbia's hands-on training and the variety of internships available in this news-rich city combine to produce graduates ready to be productive employees.
 And hiring in the industry is picking up.
 Examples of this include recent journalism grad Tony Merevick, who is a national reporter for Buzzfeed based in New York City.

 Unique Courses Broaden Student Experience

 During J-term 2013, students explored Ireland, the "Museum Beat," social media for sports and smartphone photojournalism.
-In Spring semester, Jan.
-28-May 15, students have opportunities to dig deeper into the entertainment beat by studying at Semester in LA: Journalism, based at Raleigh Studios in Los Angeles.
-In Chicago, students will learn the latest journalistic applications in Data Visualization, taught by an expert from tribune.com and more about the business, sports, environmental, health, music and crime beats in advanced electives.
-In summer, students have an opportunity to study fashion journalism — in Italy.
-Our core provides the foundation for students to make the most of these unique courses.
-The combination produces resumes and experiences that are attractive to internship providers and news directors, editors and supervisors looking for qualified entry-level journalists.
+In the spring, students had the chance to dig deeper into the entertainment beat by studying at Semester in LA: Journalism, based at Raleigh Studios in Los Angeles.
+In Chicago, students learned the latest journalistic applications in Data Visualization, taught by an expert from tribune.com and more about the business, sports, environmental, health, music and crime beats in advanced electives.

 Students, Alums Honored